 - Zone 6: 1001-1400 miles

 - Zone 7: 1401-1800 miles

 - Zone 8: 1801 miles or greater

 - Zone 9: Designated for Freely Associated States, for example when you ship to Guam, Palau and other US Territories

 Want to Determine the Zone You Are Shipping To?

 A great way to find the zone you are shipping to is by using USPS’ Domestic Zone Chart.
 Just type in the origin zip code, the destination zip code, and the shipping date!

-Another cool tool is Endicia’s Dynamic Zone Map.
-Just type in your zip code, and it will show you a nice color-coded map of all the different zones based on where you are!
+An even cooler tool is Pirate Ship’s dynamic USPS zone map.
+Just type in your zip code or hover your mouse over your location, and it will show you a nice color-coded map of all the different zones based on where you are!

 Use Shipping Software to Get the Best Rates When You Ship to Any USPS Zone